Point Nepean Master Plan Implementation

 With annual visitation to the national park increasing significantly, the master plan includes repairs, upgrades and other improvements ensure the health of the park is managed.

-The Victorian Government has provided $6.4 million to create the new campground and deliver the story-telling and interpretation project, including funding from the $105.6 million Victoria’s Great Outdoors program and also from the Regional Tourism Investment Fund - Stimulus Round, via the Department of Jobs Precincts and Regions.
+The Victorian Government has provided $6.4 million to create the new campground and deliver the story-telling and interpretation project, including funding from the $106.6 million Victoria’s Great Outdoors program and also from the Regional Tourism Investment Fund - Stimulus Round, via the Department of Jobs, Skills, Industry and Regions (DJSIR).

 The current phase of the master plan involves development of a low-impact, short-stay campground at the Quarantine Station complex, and a story-telling and interpretation project.

-A second phase of the project will see more camping spaces created to the south of the Quarantine Station.
+A second phase of the project will see more camping spaces created to the south of the Quarantine Station during 2023.

 Story-telling and interpretation